bonny/WordPress-Simple-History/readme.txt

 = 1.x =
 - Fixed: Plugin name is included when plugins is activated or deactivated.
 Previosuly only folder name and name of php file was included.
+- Changed: Filters now use dropdowns for type and user.
+When a site had lots of users and lots of post types, the filter section could be way to big.
 -

 = 1.1 =